ChiaraMuss/ASK-TO-DOC/README.md

-ASK TO DOC: Leveraging AI for Accessible and Reliable Medical Advice

 ## Overview

 **ASK TO DOC** is an advanced AI-driven chatbot designed to provide reliable and accurate medical advice.
 The chatbot leverages a comprehensive training process and a robust dataset of over 250,000 patient-doctor dialogues, utilizing the state-of-the-art Microsoft/DialoGPT-small model to handle complex, multiturn conversations effectively.